 The Trashion Fashion Show was planned by a student committee comprised of students from several areas of campus life including Res Life, SA, Greek Life, and environmental sustainability.
 If you are interested in serving on the committee for spring 2015, email email@example.com.

-UAlbany Graduate Students for Environmental Health and Sustainability
+UAlbany Graduate Students for Sustainability

 UAlbany Outdoors is student-run group that strongly encourages getting off campus and into the outdoors.
 Activities include hiking,backpacking, snowshoeing, and sledding/tubing.
 This group is for anyone who likes to travel and get away from it all.